Initiatives and Partnerships

 At Henkel, our approach to sustainability is shaped by our interactions with our stakeholders.
 We’re convinced that open, ongoing dialogue with all groups that have an interest in our business is the key to making sure we’re working on the challenges that matter most.
 Through direct conversation, participation in multi-stakeholder initiatives and support for dialog platforms, we aim to share our unique knowledge and gather insights – and then integrate what we’ve learned into our products, services and business activities.
 We want to understand our stakeholders.
 That’s why we truly listen.

-To better understand the expectations and perspectives of our stakeholders and to engage in dialog that is more targeted and solution-oriented, we make use of specific surveys and continuously monitor the opinions at several levels: in direct dialog, in multi-stakeholder initiatives, and through dialog platforms.
+To better understand the expectations and perspectives of our stakeholders and to engage in dialogue that is more targeted and solution-oriented, we make use of specific surveys and continuously monitor the opinions at several levels: in direct dialogue, in multi-stakeholder initiatives, and through dialogue platforms.
 Cooperation with NGOs and opinion leaders gives us insights into global challenges and enables us to respond to issues at an early stage.
-Stakeholder dialog is a key element of our approaches to innovation and risk management, and helps us to continuously develop our sustainability strategy and reporting.
+Stakeholder dialogue is a key element of our approaches to innovation and risk management, and helps us to continuously develop our sustainability strategy and reporting.

 Everybody can make a difference